IC27 Mock Test Sample 13

 d) It covers uncertain losses

-3. Which parameter can be used as a trigger to detect fraudulent claims?
+3. Which of the following parameters can be used as a trigger to detect fraudulent claims?

 a) Availability of post-operative histopathology reports